microsoft/CromwellOnAzure/docs/coa-aks.md

 - ### Blob CSI Driver - https://github.com/kubernetes-sigs/blob-csi-driver/
     This is used to mount the storage account to the containers.
 - ### AAD Pod Identity - https://github.com/Azure/aad-pod-identity
-    This is used to assigned managed identities to the containers.
+    This is used to assign managed identities to the containers.

 ### Logs and troubleshooting
 For troubleshooting any of the CoA services, you can login directly to the pods or get logs using the kubectl program.
 The deployer will write a kubeconfig to the temp directory, either copy that file to ~/.kube/config for reference it manually for each command with --kubeconfig {temp-directory}/kubeconfig.txt.
 You can also run the command `az aks get-credentials --resource-group {coa-resource-group} --name {aks-account} --subscription {subscription-id} --file kubeconfig.txt` to get the file.